 It’s not just put a cream on and everything’s going to be fine.
 You’ve got to take that holistic approach and there’s been an embrace around that.

 The other factor in this is the reemergence of the wellness movement.
 “We’re in the middle of this intersection of so many things,” Michelle stresses.
 “You’ve got Senator Kamala Harris, Indian Matchmaking, and other pop culture factors in the news and in life that are coming into play for Indian people.
-You’ve also got the pandemic and people are really falling into wellness to navigate this uncertain time with yoga, meditation, mindfulness, and self-care.”
+People are really falling into wellness to navigate this uncertain time with yoga, meditation, mindfulness, and self-care.”
 While mostly at home with a focus on the fragility of health, people are gaining a deeper understanding that how we move and feel all play into how we look.
 “It’s not just put a cream on and everything’s going to be fine,” Michelle asserts.
 “You’ve got to take that holistic approach and there’s been an embrace around that.
 Then you tie it all into the cultural beauty wave and all signs are pointing to India, Ayurveda, and curiosity about the culture.”

 Michelle's Own Wedding + Her Thoughts on the Indian Matchmaking Phenomenon